simov/grant/README.md

   `http(s)://mydomain.com/connect/[provider]/callback` where<br>
   - _provider_ is one of the above provider names
   - _mydomain.com_ is your site's domain name
 3. Set up your common server `callback` under the `server` key of your configuration.
 This is the final callback when the OAuth flow is complete.
-Grant will redirect you to it after hitting the `/connect/[provider]/callback` specified for your app, therefore this _callback_ should be something different _(take a look at the [reserved routes][routes] for Grant)_
+Grant will redirect you to it after hitting the `/connect/[provider]/callback` specified for your app, therefore this _callback_ should be something different than the _[reserved routes][routes] for Grant_
-3. Optionally you can override the end _callback_ for each provider individually _(take a look at the [configuration][configuration] structure)_
+4. Optionally you can override the end _callback_ for each provider individually, take a look at the _[configuration][configuration] data structure_

+## Quirks

+- At some point LinkedIn added support for OAuth2, so if you want to use that flow, you should use `linkedin2` for provider name, instead of `linkedin` which is for OAuth1

 ## License